-This program assumes that you are already a technology-integrating teacher, who models NETS-T standards.
+This program assumes that you are already a technology-integrating teacher, who models ISTE Standards for Educators.
 The program is designed to support your growth to a ISTE-C (technology coach) level.
 Educators are encouraged to expand lifelong learning for the online teaching experience.

 Students may apply for the Computer Technology Endorsement from the Ohio Department of Education after completing the 16 hours of coursework identified for this credential.